-Biomass production- microbial production of single cell protein and Baker's yeast.
-Principle of overproduction of metabolites.
+Biomass production- microbial production of single cell protein and Baker's yeast, Production of Bacteriocins, Bioflavors, and Biopigments Principle of overproduction of metabolites.
 Selection of natural variants, recombinant DNA technology, Induced mutations by chemical and physical mutagenic agents.

 After completion of course, the students would have learned: